3ximus/robin-it/README.md

 ###TODO###

+- Maintain a version control over tv_shows.py classes in order to load correctly, same for user content ( possibly later add multiple ways to convert user saved data to current releases )
 - Add a torrent url and magnet to an episode / movie so that it gets saved
+- Get apikey for thetvdb API for the user (prompt user to register the website) - later implementation of this is to get a login screen that gets the apikey)

 *Notes* : Use Kickass API instead of parsing when/if available